 A Dave Arneson Homage, Part 1 of 2

 by James Maliszewski

 David Arneson, co-creator of Dungeons & Dragons, was born on October 1, 1947, and passed away in 2009.
 In honor of his contributions to the hobby, we present this two-part essay.
-Here is the first part, and the second part will appear tomorrow.
+Here is the first part, and the second part will appear later today.

 Like many my age, I was introduced to roleplaying games through the Dungeons & Dragons Basic Set whose rulebook was edited by Dr. J. Eric Holmes.
 Upon reading it, I was immediately enthralled and soon acquired the Monster Manual, the first of many TSR products that I would seek out over the weeks and months to come.

 What most of these later purchases had in common is that they proudly bore the byline of Gary Gygax on their covers, their spines, and/or their title pages.
 Being young and wholly ignorant of the history of this strange new hobby I was undertaking, I subconsciously started to associate Gygax’s name with Dungeons & Dragons, to the point that I could scarcely think of one without the other.

 This habit of thought only became more pronounced as I began to read Dragon regularly, since Mr. Gygax usually had one or more columns or articles in each issue.
 Through the pages of the magazine, he was the game’s greatest advocate and promoter – and why not?
 He was the creator of D&D, after all, and, by extension, of the very concept of roleplaying games, this remarkable new form of entertainment to which I devoted so much of my free time.